josh384331/FRIEND/README.md

 - `rowi`: The starting row index for interpolation.
 This should probably be the start of your table (I will make this automatic eventually)
 - `rowf`: The ending row index for interpolation.
 This should probably be the end of your table (I will make this automatic eventually)

-The function returns the interpolated value.
+The function returns the interpolated values in an array of length equal to the number of dependant variables (stored as `n_depVars`)

 ## How to Operate